shabnam-shbd/namcs-machine-learning/README.md

 ## Introduction

 Depression is a common mental health disorder affecting more than 300 million people worldwide.[1]
 It is one of the leading causes of disability and premature mortality preventing people from reaching their full potential.[1,2] One in every twelve American adults aged 20 and above had depression in a given two-week period during 2013-2016.[3]
 In 2017, more than 17 million adults in the United States were estimated to have at least one major depressive episode.[4]

 Depression disproportionately affects vulnerable subgroups of the population.
 For example, women are twice as likely as men to have depression.[3]
 Lower socioeconomic status was also found to be associated with higher rate of depression.[5]
 Despite the availability of successful psychological and pharmacological treatments for moderate and severe depression,[6] an estimated 56.3% of people with depression left untreated.[7]

 With a view to promoting remission, preventing relapse, and reducing emotional and financial burden of mental health diseases, it is imperative to emphasize on early detection, intervention, and appropriate treatment of depression.[8]
 An increasingly available large electronic medical records made it possible to apply advanced analytic approach to predict a range of health conditions.[9]
-In some cases, machine learning techniques may be able to outperform conventional discourse of clinical diagnosis and prognosis.[10,11] The 1 aim of this study was to predict depression with the available data in the US ambulatory healthcare setting with the application of a range of machine learning techniques.
+In some cases, machine learning techniques may be able to outperform conventional discourse of clinical diagnosis and prognosis.[10,11]

+The aim of this study was to predict depression with the available data in the US ambulatory healthcare setting with the application of a range of machine learning techniques.

-3 Data Exploration
+# Data Exploration

-Data Source: The data for this study was taken from the US National Ambulatory Medical Care Survey (NAMCS).
+**Data Source:** The data for this study was taken from the US National Ambulatory Medical Care Survey (NAMCS).
 The survey collects data on a national sample of ambulatory care services in the emergency and outpatient departments, and ambulatory surgery locations of noninstitutional general and short-stay hospitals.
 The details of the survey have been documented elsewhere.[12]